qzhang503/proteoQ/vignettes/README.md

 Note that there is an additional column, `MQ_Experiment`, in the `expt_smry.xlsx`.
-This is a helper column to link the `TMT_Set` column in `expt_smry.xlsx` to the `Experiment` column that can be found under the interface of `Raw data --> Load` in `MaxQuant`.
+This is a helper column to link the `TMT_Set` column in `expt_smry.xlsx` to the `Experiment` column that can be found under the GUI of `Raw data --> Load` in `MaxQuant`.
 These two identifiers need to have *one-to-one* correspondence.
 In other words, it is not permitted to have one multiplex `Experiment` to go into multiple `TMT_Sets` or vice versa.

 <img src="images\maxquant\maxquant_interface.png" width="80%" style="display: block; margin: auto;" />